MikeRogers0/MikeRogersIO/source/blog/2016-07-03-why-im-charging-for-livepage.html.md

 ## Why not sell it outright?

 Every other month or so, I receive a request to sell LivePage outright (Normally offering $0.10 per WAU).
 A quick search normally suggests the buyer simply wants to [inject adware into the extension](https://www.labnol.org/internet/sold-chrome-extension/28377/).
-I am 100% against exposing users who have trusted me to that level of douchebaggery.
+I am 100% against exposing users who have trusted me to that level of risk.

 ## What is happen next?